Top 6 Restaurant and Fast-Food Stocks to Buy in 2022

 Shake Shack Delivers Online Growth

-As expected over the last year, Shake Shack has seen an increase in online orders.
-Its app and web sales increased about 230% year over year in first quarter 2021.
-These online channels have brought in roughly 2.4 million new buyers during the pandemic.
+As expected over the past few years, Shake Shack has seen an increase in online orders.
+Online channels and delivery apps have brought in millions of new buyers during the pandemic.

-This recent growth is great, and Shake Shack still has some of the most room to expand.
+This recent growth is great, and Shake Shack still has some of the most room to expand, making it one of the best fast food stocks to buy now.
 But with that comes higher risk.
 So always do your own due diligence before investing.

 Food Stocks Recap and New Investing Menu